greg-md/ng-facebook/README.md

 ### container

-You can also use directive for images inside scrolling container, such as div with scrollbar.
+You can also use directive for plugins inside scrolling container, such as div with scrollbar.
 Just pass the container element.

+_Example:_

 ```html
 <div #container>